 So people would ride in, raid and drive the cattle away and to their own land.
 How to stop this?
 Put the cows in a pen.
 Circular enclosures are the most labour effective means of building a wall and they would make them out of stone, earth or both.
 Now when someone came riding up, they would have to enter the ringfort and face the owner if they wanted the cattle.
 Suddenly not so appealing as you’re way more likely to have to fight.
 So, besides keeping their herds safe from the elements and animals, and keeping them from wandering off, it is believed to have driven down opportunistic cattle raiding.
 So why did they fall out of use?
 Why did they slowly taper off until they stopped being built in the 12oos?

 That’s right.
-It was around the year 794 that we had our first visits from our later roommates, the Vikings.
+It was around the year 794 that we had our first visits from the Vikings.
 So, when you consider that the ringforts were livestock pens, you see the problem?
 The poor farmers might as well have put out a beacon for them saying “We have stuff worth robbing.”
 Now they had to contend with bands of warriors landing into an enclosed space with them and suddenly ringforts weren’t the best thing to be living in anymore, out in the open.
 One of the adaptations made to a lot of the structures was the addition of a souterrain.
 These were small tunnels built into the ringforts that led out to a safe field or wood so they could flee in the event of a raid.

 Needless to say, it wasn’t ideal.
 And so, the decline in building ringforts began, it is believed.
 But did people stop living in them completely?